-My trip this time was to the most far away place I have ever been.
+My trip this time was to the most faraway place I have ever been to.
 If you think America is far, then you are in for a surprise.
-I was approached by a young man by the name Andy Giddon who is the owner of a company called Red Lion Foods.
-They sell many products into the multiples, including tea, sausages, bacon etc with all profits going to military charities.
-He asked me if I would like to go to the Falklands to have a look at some of the wonderful foods available.
-These included lamb, and many species of fish, mostly ones that I have never heard of, such as King Clip, Tooth fish, Moonfish.
+A young man approached Andy Giddon, the owner of a company called Red Lion Foods.
+They sell many products into the multiples, including tea, sausages, bacon etc., with all profits going to military charities.
+He asked me if I would like to go to the Falklands to look at some of the wonderful foods available.
+These included lamb, and many species of fish, mostly ones that I have never heard of, such as King Clip, Toothfish, Moonfish.
 Plus squid.
 It also coincided nicely with the 30th anniversary of the ending of the conflict.

-I had decided to go and write a series of notes for this website, and the original intention was to make a few bits of film, for Red Lion Foods.
-However it seemed a great shame to go all that way and not make a film or series of small films.
-So, I engaged the services of my good friend and cameraman Sam Berrido, who's, as it turns out quite bizarrely, great grandfather lived on the Falklands many years ago.
+I had decided to go and write a series of notes for this website, and the original intention was to make a few bits of film for Red Lion Foods.
+However, it seemed a great shame to go all that way and not make a film or a series of small films.
+So, I engaged the services of my good friend and cameraman Sam Berrido, who’s, as it turns out quite bizarrely, great grandfather lived on the Falklands many years ago.

-So after a few months of planning we all finally arrived at Brize Norton in Oxfordshire.
+So after a few months of planning, we all finally arrived at Brize Norton in Oxfordshire.
 After filming my departure from home, driving and chatting to set the travel doc, we arrive in the early evening.
-Check in is the quickest ever, no more than 5 minutes, brilliant; it did help the fact that it’s the only flight and only half full.
+Check-in is the quickest ever, no more than 5 minutes, brilliant; it did help the fact that it’s the only flight and only half full.
 We then made our way back to the Gateway, a sort of 60’s Holiday Inn cum Crossroads hotel.
-Its all a bit surreal, with cavernous reception, and bar that’s full of servicemen going all around the world.
+It’s all a bit surreal, with cavernous reception and a bar that’s full of service members going all around the world.
 We have a pint and meet a lovely cook from Ascension Island called Yvette, and chat to her and Cathrin about Wales, cooking and how beautiful Ascension Island is.
-All too quickly we are called to take the bus to departures.
+Then, all too quickly, we are called to take the bus to departures.
 After security checks, we are herded into another cavernous lounge.
-Here we chat to a lady called Sheila and her friend, and she tells us lovely stories about Stanley, the food and her passion fish (more about Sheila later).
+Here we chat to a lady called Sheila and her friend, and she tells us lovely stories about Stanley, the food and her passion for fish (more about Sheila later).

-Finally at 11.50, we board the Titan plane and take off.
-The flight is only half full so once airborne, we can move seats.
+Finally, at 11:50, we board the Titan plane and take off.
+The flight is only half full, so once airborne, we can move seats.
 A charming man called Tim, No1, advises me that I can have 3 seats to myself further up the plane, much to the amusement of the military guys sat around me.
-We are served a hot wrap of some description, not fully sure what was inside, its okay, but not the thing you want at midnight.
+We are served a hot wrap of some description, not fully sure what was inside, and it’s okay, but not the thing you want at midnight.
 I settle back and try to get some sleep.

-Next thing I know we are being served breakfast, lights go on; you can’t see and fumble around a bit.
-Before you know it another wrap is thrust upon you.
+The next thing I know, we are being served breakfast, lights go on; you can’t see and fumble around a bit.
+Before you know it, another wrap is thrust upon you.
 This time a full breakfast one.
 It’s a sort of a tasty full English sludge.
 The only components I can really decipher are baked beans and sausages, chopped up.
-If my daughter had been here I’m sure she would have described it as “breakfast sick in a wrap….dad”
+If my daughter had been here, I’m sure she would have described it as “breakfast sick in a wrap… dad.”

-After more squash, yes it’s a dry flight; we begin our decent to Ascension Island.
+Yes, after more squash, it’s a dry flight; we begin our descent to Ascension Island.

 We all have coffee and get our passports stamped, good fun.
-Then take a few pics and do a piece to camera, for the travel blog.
-In no time at all we are back on the plane and airborne for the 9, yes 9 hours to Stanley.
+Then take a few pics and do a piece to camera for the travel blog.
+Then, in no time at all, we are back on the plane and airborne for the 9, yes 9 hours to Stanley.

 We land in the Falklands finally some 18 hours after leaving home; the local time is early afternoon.